plone/documentation/develop/addons/schema-driven-forms/intro.rst

    `five.grok`_ and adds support for the patterns that apply to the *grok.View* base class, including automatic template association.
 We will use *plone.directives.form* to configure our forms in this manual.
-You can read more about this in the `five.grok manual`_.
+You can read more about this in the :doc:`five.grok manual </develop/addons/five-grok/index>`.
 We will register all our forms using *plone.directives.form* in this tutorial.